aarlin/match-madness/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
 ## To Implement

+- [ ] Lives
+- [ ] Personal best
-- [ ] Create leaderboards
+- [ ] Share custom with button & load from someone else's
-- [ ] Allow user to input their own json to match against
+- [ ] Allow user to input their own json/csv to match against
+- [ ] Create leaderboard

 ## Bugs